-The real magic comes into play when your marketing creates new customers, and your customers experience with you creates people who like you.
-Are you starting to see why this is a real powerful concept?
+The real magic comes into play when your marketing creates new customers, and your customers experience with you creates people who like you and tell others.
+Are you starting to see why this is a powerful concept?

 The Synergy of Social Media and Website Content

-- Facebook has 1.1 Billion Monthly Active Users (According to this infographic)
+- Facebook has 2.27 Billion Monthly Active Users

-- Twitter has 288 Million Monthly Active Users (Same source as above)
+- Twitter has 336 Million Monthly Active Users

-- Google+ has 359 Million Monthly Active Users (Same source as above)
+- Instagram has 1 Billion Monthly Active Users

 With those numbers in mind you can see that it is very important to have a site that search engines find relevant.
 While social media is very important, the content on your site is still the most important ranking signal for search engines.
 Also consider this, if I am visiting a new city I might ask my Facebook friends what restaurant I should eat at, but how do I find directions to that restaurant?
 You guessed it… I search for it.
 My point is that when people are really ready to buy, or they are ready to pick up the phone and call, or they are about to walk in your front door they turn to search.
 Again, this is why the content on your site has to be unique, original and relevant.
 Do you want potential customers to do some social media research and have them find the competition when they turn to the search engines?

 Control what you can control.
 If you can’t control your website, take 100% control over your social media.
 If you have the opportunity to control both your social media and your website, here are some things you can do to really get the strategy of engaging with people who like you, and finding people who need you.

 - Have a great site with an excellent user experience.